-While the determination of how to complete a sex offender risk assessment is ultimately up to each evaluator, the following guidelines may assist the evaluator in completing an actuarial-adjusted risk assessment for SVP.
+Although the determination of how to complete a sex offender risk assessment is ultimately the responsibility of each evaluator, the following guidelines may assist the evaluator in completing an actuarial-adjusted risk assessment for SVP.

-- 1. Begin by summarizing the contribution of the diagnosed mental disorder(s) to sexual recidivism risk - 2.
+- 1. Begin by summarizing the contribution of the diagnosed mental disorder(s) to sexual recidivism risk. - 2.
 Determine an approximate base rate for sexual reoffense:

 Calculate the individual's score on the Static-99.
-Consider that these recidivism base rate estimates are based on data of convicted sex offenses.
-Since most sex offenses are unreported, these base rates underestimate the true risk of a sex offender.
-Also, the risk estimate on the Static 99 spans 15 years and there is a slow but steady increase in sexual recidivism from 15 years to 25 years after release into the community (Hanson, Scott, & Steffy, 1995; Hanson, Steffy, & Gauthier, 1993a; Prentky, Lee, Knight, & Cerce, 1997).
+Consider that these recidivism base rate estimates are based on data of convicted sex offenders.
+Because most sex offenses are unreported, these base rates underestimate the true risk of a sex offender.
+Also, the risk estimate on the Static-99 spans 15 years and there is a slow but steady increase in sexual recidivism from 15 years to 25 years after release into the community (Hanson, Scott, & Steffy, 1995; Hanson, Steffy, & Gauthier, 1993a; Prentky, Lee, Knight, & Cerce, 1997).
 This means that the base rate provided by the Static-99 is an underestimate of the individual's true risk (Barbaree & Marshall 1988).

-- 3. Determine the presence or absence of empirically derived static risk factors for sexual recidivism not included in the actuarial scheme and adjust or retain the risk level as measured in the Static-99. - 4.
-Determine the presence or absence of empirically derived dynamic risk factors not included in the actuarial scheme and adjust or retain the risk level as measured in the Static-99. - 5.
-Identify and consider case specific risk factors to determine if they would aggravate the empirically derived risk for the offender or serve as a protective factor.
-Adjust or retain the risk level as measured in the Static-99. - 6.
+- 3. Determine the presence or absence of empirically derived static risk factors for sexual recidivism not included in the actuarial scheme and adjust or retain the risk level as measured in the Static-99. - Determine the presence or absence of empirically derived dynamic risk factors not included in the actuarial scheme and adjust or retain the risk level as measured in the Static-99. - 5.
+Identify and consider case specific risk factors and adjust or retain the risk level as measured in the Static-99. - 6.
 Formulate your clinical conclusion and level of offender risk.
-Note if the Static-99 risk estimate, in your opinion, represents an accurate estimate, underestimate or overestimate of the inmate's probability of re-offense.

-7. Provide a summary statement under Criterion "C" as to whether the offender is, or is not, likely to engage in sexually violent criminal behavior as a result of his or her diagnosed mental disorder without appropriate treatment and custody.
+Note if the Static-99 risk estimate, in your opinion, represents an accurate estimate, underestimate or overestimate of the inmate's probability of re-offense. - 7.
+Provide a summary statement under Criterion "C" as to whether the offender is, or is not, likely to engage in sexually violent predatory criminal behavior as a result of his or her diagnosed mental disorder without appropriate treatment and custody.